cesar17e/pa2/README.md

     As stated before, the program scans all arguments using the scanningFiles method, which behaves differently based on the given file type.
 If the input is a directory, the searchDirectory method is recursively called to locate text files.
 If the input is a text file, the scanFile method is called to scan that text file.
 If the input is neither of these files, it will skip the file and note that it was neither a text file or directory.

     When scanning files for words, special checks are made to ensure that it is a valid word.
-For our implementation, words are defined as sequences of non-whitespace characters that contain at least one letter.
+For our implementation, words are defined as sequences of non-whitespace characters that contain at least one letter (so a word with ONLY numbers are not allowed).
 Additionally, words must not start with (, [, {, ", or ', and must not end with ), ], }, ", ', ,, ., !, or ?.
+Also, words are case INSENSITIVE for this project so any uppercase is converted to lowercase (so Hello becomes hello).

     If a valid word is read it is added to a node in a hashtable with the process outlined above.